mr-nfamous/ungop/readme.md

     •mad2:  width of b and c are ½ of a
     •madp:  result is homogeneous aggregate pair {.Lo, .Hi}
     •madv:  result is vector pair {[0]=p.Lo, [1]=p.Hi}
+    •madh:  result is fl16_t
+    •madw:  result is float
+    •madd:  result is double

 ### •div· «DIVide»